FOR IMMEDIATE RELEASE

 Panasonic Solutions Company empowers people whose jobs depend on reliable technology.
 The company delivers collaboration, information-sharing and decision-support solutions for customers in government, healthcare, education and a wide variety of commercial enterprises.
 Products and services within the company’s portfolio include Panasonic Toughbook® mobile computing solutions, projectors, professional displays (including both plasma and LCD), and HD and 3D video acquisition and production solutions.
 As a result of its commitment to R&D, manufacturing and quality control, Panasonic is known for the reliability and longevity of its products.
 Panasonic Solutions Company is a Division of Panasonic Corporation of North America, which is the principal North American subsidiary of Panasonic Corporation (NYSE: PC).

 All brand and company/product names are trademarks or registered trademarks of the respective companies.
 All specifications are subject to change without notice.
-For more information on Panasonic professional video products, please visit www.panasonic.com/broadcast,or call 877-803-8492.
+Information on Panasonic Solutions Company’s full line of products can be obtained by calling 877-803-8492 or at www.panasonic.com/broadcast.

 - Join Date